 In 2007, Bruce and Linda sold their summer home near Flagstaff and moved Litchfield Station into commercial quarters in Avondale, near their (now year-round) home.
 They began advertising internationally and seriously promoting the buisness.

 As the business grew, folks were added.
-By April of 2008, we had a team of folks.
+By April of 2008, we had a team of folks an were on our way to being the second largest DCC retailer in the world.

 In early 2010, Bruce & Linda and most of the team members decided to retire.
 Jack Baer purchased the business and has kept it in the same place!